 We need to know about any changes in your household that could affect how much Council Tax you pay.

-If you have a change to tell us about, please download, complete and return our Change of Circumstance form.
+If you have a change to tell us about you can use the online forms or complete the webform below.
+Alternatively, please download, complete and return our Change of Circumstance form.

 - Getting married, separated or divorced

 - Someone older than 18 has left or moved in

 - Someone older than 18 has become or stopped being a student